TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Maximum size of a multibyte character across all supported encodings.
+Maximum size of a multi-byte character across all supported encodings.

 ---